learn-co-curriculum/phase-3-active-record-mechanics/README.md

-# Active Record Mechanics (CRUD)
+# Active Record Mechanics

-## Objectives
+## Learning Goals

-1. Understand the connection between an ORM and Active Record
+- Understand the connection between an ORM and Active Record
-2. Understand why Active Record is useful
+- Understand why Active Record is useful
-3. Develop a basic understanding of how to get started with Active Record
+- Develop a basic understanding of how to get started with Active Record

 ## ORM vs Active Record